-Here's everything you need to know about the holy month of Ramadan…
+Here's everything you need to know about the holy month of Ramadan, including 2025 dates, Ramadan bazaars, and where to break fast with the fam!

 One thing we love about living in Singapore is its multicultural environment: this is one of the world’s great cities for teaching children about diversity and immersing them in an array of vibrant, cultural experiences.
 We also love that Singapore is the place where Ramadan (and Hari Raya), Vesak Day, Chinese New Year, Deepavali and Christmas are celebrated and respected in equal measure.

-As the month of Ramadan commences for Singapore’s Muslim community (which all leads to the Hari Raya weekend – hurrah!), here’s your guide to this major festival in Singapore.
 Whether your kids are fasting for the first time this year or you simply want to know more about its cultural significance, here’s everything you need to know about Ramadan in Singapore.

 All you need to know about Ramadan in Singapore

-What is Ramadan?
+When is Ramadan?

-Ramadan is the ninth month of the Islamic calendar, is the holiest month of the year.
+Ramadan is the ninth month of the Islamic calendar, and is the holiest month of the year.
 Ramadan is when the Qur’an (Islam’s holy book) was first revealed to Prophet Muhammad.
 The night that the Qur’an was revealed is known as Lailut ul-Qadr (‘The Night of Power’), which takes place within the last 10 days of Ramadan.

 Why do Muslims fast?